ember-cli/rfcs/active/0000-control-transpilation.md

 # Detailed design

-The idea is to still allow addons to be in control of their own transpilation process, but make them honour uses preferenced by default.
+The idea is to still have addons control their own transpilation process, but make them honour user preferences by default.

-There is three different scenarios for addons:
+There are three different scenarios for addons:

 #### The addon doesn't care about the transpilation process.
 This is the most common common situation.
 Most addons are authored in ES6 and they don't